GP2Engine/Blockchain-Java-Application/README.md

 # Blockchain-Java-Application

-This is a materialization of a blockchain in a java console application in 3 different versions.
+This is a materialization of a blockchain in a java console application, for e-commerce purposes, in 3 different versions.
 The main job of all versions is the same, to be able to do some simple management related to products but in a blockchain.
 More specifically, the user can either view all products, add 1 product, add multiple products, search products or just view the statistics of a product entry.
 What happens is, with every product addition that gets added to a blockchain, a new block is getting mined and that takes time.
 So, we got 3 different versions of the same project.

 * # Version 1 - Single Threaded Execution #
 The block is getting mined serially, without any parallelism.